Mike Phillips (rugby union)

-William Michael Phillips (born 29 August 1982) is a rugby union player who plays at scrum-half.
+William Michael Phillips (born 29 August 1982) is a retired Welsh rugby union player who played at scrum-half.
 On 16 March 2013, Phillips surpassed the record of 76 caps set by Dwayne Peel as the most capped scrum-half for Wales.

 Tall and powerful, unusual properties in a scrum half, he has been compared to ex-Wales international Terry Holmes.